TORCH-Corp/TORCH-Glare/README.md

 npx torchcorp@latest init
 ```

-This creates a `torch.json` configuration file, which is required to manage components.
+This creates a `torch.json` configuration file and `tailwindcss` configuration file or modify, which is required to manage components.

 ### 1. Add Components
 To add a specific component, run: